KoettingNina/SimuBridge--SOPA-Extension/README.md

 Docker images are available there, https://hub.docker.com/r/nokal/simod-http/tags or https://hub.docker.com/layers/nokal/simod-http/tu-berlin/images/sha256-2cc67052c748a78c610f619778b119af455d7c5027a983295254f6b7c8d574f6?context=explore

 ### 📦️ Simulator (Scylla)
 Scylla is an extensible BPMN process simulator which relies on the building blocks of discrete event simulation.
-For its repo please refer: https://github.com/PetriSim/Scylla-container/edit/main/README.md
+For its repo please refer: https://github.com/INSM-TUM/SimulationPortal--Scylla-Container/blob/main/README.md

-Also, please refer the following link for the details of Scylla simulator, API which provides an endpoint to the functionality of this container and a data converter from PetriSim parameters to Scylla global and simulation configuration:  https://github.com/PetriSim/Scylla-container
+Also, please refer the following link for the details of Scylla simulator, API which provides an endpoint to the functionality of this container and a data converter from SimuBridge parameters to Scylla global and simulation configuration:  https://github.com/INSM-TUM/SimulationPortal--Scylla-Container

-### 📦️ PetriSim frontend
+### 📦️ SimuBridge frontend
 The frontend of our web application has been built using the Javascript library React.
 We have also utilized the Chakra-UI design framework to ensure a modern look for our website.
 To facilitate deployment and portability, the frontend has been containerized using Docker.